 During the year ended December 31, 2016, operating activities used \$15.0 million of cash, primarily resulting from our net loss of \$18.1 million, partially offset by non-cash charges of \$2.4 million and cash provided by changes in our operating assets and liabilities of \$0.7 million.
-Net cash provided by changes in our operating assets and liabilities during the year ended December 31, 2016 consisted of an increase of \$1.2 million in accounts payable and an increase of \$0.3 million in accrued expenses and other current liabilities, partially offset by a \$0.8 million increase in other assets and a \$0.1 million increase in prepaid expenses and other current assets.
-The increases in accounts payable and accrued expenses and other current liabilities were largely due to an increase of clinical trial-related expenses as we increased enrollment in our Phase 1 All-comers trial and we commenced our Phase 2a PTCL trial and our Phase 1/1b AML/MDS trials.
+Net cash provided by changes in our operating assets and liabilities during the year ended December 31, 2016 consisted of an increase of \$1.2 million in accounts payable and an increase of \$0.3 million in accrued expenses and other current liabilities, partially offset by a \$0.8 million increase in other assets and a \$0.1 million increase in prepaid expenses and other current liabilities were largely due to an increase of clinical trial-related expenses as we increased enrollment in our Phase 1 All-comers trial and we commenced our Phase 2a PTCL trial and our Phase 1/1b AML/MDS trials.
 The increase in other assets was due to deposits paid to our CROs for our ongoing clinical trials.